 - For more information on Fraudulent Jobs or Job Scams, please review the Federal Trade Commission’s Consumer Information site at https://www.consumer.ftc.gov/articles/job-scams

 What if You are Already Involved in a Scam?

 The Federal Trade Commission (FTC) suggests the following instructions for schools to share with students who have responded to fraudulent postings.

-- The student should immediately contact the Campus Police.
+- The student should immediately contact Campus Security.
 The campus police are responsible for conducting an investigation (regardless of whether the scam artist is local or in another state).

 - In addition to the above instructions, if it is a situation where the student has sent money to a fraud employer: the student should contact their bank or credit card company immediately to close the account and dispute the charges If the incident occurred completely over the Internet, the student should file an incident report with the: http://www.cybercrime.gov/, or by calling the FTC at: 1-877-FTC-HELP (1-877-382-4357).